 This course examines everyday life using the theories, methods, and findings from the psychology of men and masculinities.
 The psychology of men is analyzed from multiple perspectives including biological, social learning, feminist, and social constructionist theories.
 The course considers the role of patriarchy, biology, the media, and other factors that shape the lives of individuals and social groups.
 Specific topics include men’s mental and physical health, violence, work, and diversity.
 Prerequisite: PSY 100 or PSY 212; EFN 205 or ERS 100 or any WGS course.
 Offered Occasionally.

 PSY 320 Cr.3

 This course examines contemporary and historical psychological conceptions, principles, and theories of human motivation.
 Concern is given to physiological, cognitive, emotional, and social factors that influence human's desires, aspirations, and behaviors.
 Practical applications to multiple areas including education, industry, health, and everyday situations will be considered.
-Prerequisite: PSY 100 and PSY 210; or PSY 212.
+Prerequisite: PSY 212.
 Offered Occasionally.

 PSY 321 Cr.3

 Introduction to the research methods associated with psychological research for psychology minors.
 Consideration given to formulation of problems, techniques for gathering data, and the presentation and interpretation of research.
 Focus on an ability to critically evaluate social science research.
 (Not required of students who major in CST or SOC or WGS).
 Prerequisite: PSY 100; 45 earned credits.
 Not open to psychology majors.
 Offered Fall, Spring.